sanity-io/sanity-mcp-server/README.md

 A nice way to debug is to use the [modelcontextprotocol inspector](https://github.com/modelcontextprotocol/inspector):

 Fill in the env configs and run this command.
-You will get local web app that can be used for
+You will get a local web app that can be used for listing and running tools.

 ```
 npx @modelcontextprotocol/inspector -e SANITY_API_TOKEN=<token> -e SANITY_PROJECT_ID=<project_id> -e SANITY_DATASET=<ds> -e SANITY_API_VERSION=<v> -e SANITY_API_HOST=<host> -e SANITY_PERSPECTIVE=<perspective> node <ABSOLUTE_PATH_TO>/build/index.js